 For example, eCommerce software companies can use Software as a Service (SaaS) by Amazon Web Services (AWS) to build data lakes and run AI-based Big Data analytics processes, including predictive analytics.
-By using AWX Direct Connect, Amazon claims that eCommerce company can use the secure and reliable connection to import data to the newly built lake.
-Some of AWA’s past clients include NASDAQ, Unilever, Yelp and Novartis.
+By using AWX Direct Connect, Amazon claims that eCommerce companies can use a secure and reliable connection to import data to the newly built lake.
+Some of AWA’s past clients include NASDAQ, Unilever, Yelp, and Novartis.

 If you found this online retailing article to be useful and would like to explore how First Line Software can equip your company with invaluable big data analytics, contact us today.